mtth/layer2/doc/api.md

 + `timeout` {Number} Timeout in milliseconds after which to close the stream.
   [default: `0`]

-Note that even if timeout is set to 0, a few more packets might be emitted before the stream actually closes.
+Note that even if timeout is set to 0, a few more frames might be emitted before the stream actually closes.

 #### replay.getLinkType()